boris-soroker/documents/KatoPad.md

 * * *

-Psst, this document is written in Markdown, you can toggle it on and off by hovering at the top of the message and clicking the Markdown putton.
+Psst, this document is written in Markdown, you can toggle it on and off by hovering at the top of the message and clicking the Markdown button.
 Give it a try :)